okdistribute/dps/readme.md

 Enter dps.

 # dps add <name/url>
-- name will be found through any 'tracked' registries.
+  * name will be found through any 'tracked' registries.
-- url could be the url of anything that gives data when HTTP GET--ted
+  * url could be the url of anything that gives data with HTTP GET

+# dps list
+  * see list of all tracked data repositories

 # dps create <command>
-- create a scraper
+  * create a scraper
-- instead of adding a url, add a local scraper.
+  * instead of adding a url, add a local scraper.
-- will have to specify the command to run. the command should output data on stdout
+  * will have to specify the command to run. the command should output data on stdout

 # dps search <keyword>
-- does a search through the tracker metadata
+  * does a search through the tracker metadata

 # dps update [dataset] [--trackers]
-- updates a given dataset, or all datasets.
+  * updates a given dataset, or all datasets.
-- fetches the dataset via the given HTTP url
+  * fetches the dataset via the given HTTP url
-- `--trackers` updates only the trackers, not the data.
+  * `--trackers` updates only the trackers, not the data.

 # dps track <url>
-- add a tracker that will be searchable through 'dps search'
+  * add a tracker that will be searchable through 'dps search'

 # dps trackers
-- see all trackers
+  * see all trackers

 # dps publish <url> <tracker>
-- publish the url to a given tracker
+  * publish the url to a given tracker